 - How setting targets requires both learning and “unlearning”

 - How a Transformation Guiding Board provides a model for collaboration

-Join us for our 15 December roundtable webinar:
+Watch our roundtable webinar:

 Executive Roundtable: Lessons from the NHS-VMI Partnership Evaluation